opensciency/sprint-content/open-data/Lesson6-Sharing&Reuse.md

 Finding academic publications can be a challenge in itself depending on the discipline and field of study.
 For life and   biomedical research it is less challenging, since there are a number of repositories and search engines (PubMed, EuropePMC) indexing research outputs from various journals.

-However in other disciplines (e.g. arts and humanities), search is often carried out with general search engines or research databases such as Google Scholar and JSTOR.
-In that case, it is advisable to reach out to library personnel and community members for further advice on where to find related literature and data, see lesson 5.4 Help section.
+In other disciplines (such as arts and humanities), however, search is often carried out with general search engines or research databases such as Google Scholar and JSTOR.
+In that case, it is advisable to reach out to library personnel and community members for further advice on where to find related literature and data.
+See lesson 5.4 Help section.

 **Generic:**